 7.7. jail

 Jails are an important component of FreeBSD and have been a part of the base system since FreeBSD 4. ipfw works in tandem with jails to provide networking security.
 As discussed in the FreeBSD Handbook Section on Jails and Networking, there are three types of jail networking setups.
-We will discuss the first two:
+This section discusses the first two:

 Host Networking Setup